Season 5| Episode 13

 “I ended up talking to that candidate, and the title didn’t matter to that particular individual.
 What really mattered was the opportunity, what mattered was the responsibility, what mattered was the size of the business – I didn’t know any of that, because I skipped past that individual.”

-Steve then dived into another anecdote from a different senior-level search.
+Steve then shared another anecdote from a different senior-level search.
 The search started off with a compensation about $225,000 in base, 30% bonus, and some equity.
 Steve got the client to push up that compensation up to $250,000-$260,000 as he believed a higher compensation would be more appropriate.
+Naturally, he was thinking that compensation was going to be a dealbreaker, which is a classic recruiting mistake.

 Four days later, the candidate called Steve asked for an update on the position.
 Naturally, Steve told him that he had already left him a message with all the details.
 But the candidate had something different in mind.